 I have seen a lot of fake ear-cut out helmets on the marketplace but most of those have the wrong shape and slope to the scallops that only an original bears out.
 Also, beware of any ear-cut with thick paint on the inside rim neatly covering up the ET64.
 You always want to make sure you get a clean look at the ET64 stamping making sure it's in gothic font and in the right location.
 On the inside dome of every WWI German helmet you will find a heating lot code.
 These codes were used by the factories during production.
 In many cases the heating lot code will indicate where the steel was milled.
 These steel mills are called rolling mills.
 In this case the heating code is stamped BD579F which stands for Stahlwerk Becker in Kiefeld.
 At the back of the helmet is another marking a little more difficult to make out and reads 5RR5.
 This must be a production control number similar to what they began using during WW2.

-The inside liner is white because it was tanned using a chromium solution which stood up better under damp trench conditions.
+The inside liner is white because it was tanned using a chromium solution which stood up better under damp trench conditions instead of the former vegetable tanning which turned the leather brown.
 All 3 split pins are matching and original to the shell and the original chinstrap with it's carbide metal hook system is in tip top shape and dated 1918.

 Please call, text or email me if interested.